gullskatten/react-tailwind-vite-ts-base/README.md

 npm install -D eslint-plugin-prettier eslint-config-prettier
 ```

-4. Add `prettier` to the eslint-config
+4. Add the `prettier` plugin to the eslint-config

 Open `.eslintrc.cjs` and add `plugin:prettier/recommended` as the last element in the `"extends": []` array: